 The strange ingredients used in creating potions can result in unpredictable interactions.
 If more than two are combined, roll again for each subsequent potion, combining the results, counting the old mixture as the first potion, and the newer one as the second potion.
 The effects are not immediately obvious, subject to DM discretion (such as getting the result of a 1 with normally volatile potions, causing an explosion).

+Special.
+Alchemy with Herbalism Kit

+An Herbalism Kit counts as if Alchemist’s Supplies, but you may choose up to two alchemical formulae to learn.
+These still must be written down (and usually stored in a book or notes).
+You are not counted as if proficient when it comes to other alchemical formulae and using potions for the purposes of potion DCs.
+You may not create potions higher than uncommon quality with an Herbalism Kit.

 Potion Miscibility Chart